Fatal Accidents In The Workplace

 Fatal Accident at Work Statistics

 The Health and Safety Executive of Great Britain publishes an annual report on the fatal injuries arising from accidents at work in England, Scotland and Wales.
-The 2016/ 2017 report states that 137 people were killed at work during this period, 10 less than the previous year.
+The 2022/2023 report states that 123 people were killed at work during this period.
 The Agriculture and Waste sectors account for the greatest number of fatalities, with rates 18 times and 15 times higher than all other industries, respectively.
 However, the Construction Industry accounts for the greatest absolute count of 39 deaths.
 The majority of those fatally injured were men aged between 16 and 59 and the causes were

 Furthermore, although workers aged over 60 years represent only 10% of the workforce, this group represented around 1 in 4 of all fatalities.
-In addition, a total of 92 members of the public were also killed due to work-related activities in 2016/2017.
-Nearly half of these occurred on railways while a further 14 happened within the Health and Social Work sector.
+In addition, a total of 68 members of the public were also killed due to work-related activities in 2022/2023.
+Preventative measures to reduce this number include:

 The Management of Health and Safety at Work Regulations 1999